zapol/DroneBrain32/README.md

 DroneBrain32
 ============

-Control board for autonomic drone, mostly compatible with OpenLRS32
+Control board for autonomous drone, mostly compatible with OpenLRS32